PatrykMCoder/PatrykMCoder/README.md

 - [**Cloud APP**](https://github.com/PatrykMCoder/CloudApp): Exmaple Firebase app with CloudStorage

-## 📚 #100DaysOfCode - Learning SwiftUI
+## 📚 #100DaysOfCode - SwiftUI Journey Complete
-I'm currently taking on the **#100DaysOfCode** challenge to learn **SwiftUI** and expand my mobile development skills to iOS.
-This challenge allows me to explore a new ecosystem and further my expertise in cross-platform development.
+Challenge complete!
+After 100 days of coding in SwiftUI, I’ve gained hands-on experience building iOS apps from scratch.
+It’s been a rewarding journey that’s broadened my mobile dev skills and opened the door to exciting new opportunities in the Apple ecosystem.

 ## 📈 GitHub Stats